brandon-mosqueda/sydelp/README.md

 pandas | 2.2.1
 networkx | 3.2.1

-We noted that using a GPU does not offer a better performance due to the constant necessity of moving model parameters to the RAM.
-To enable CPU usage please comment the `os.environ["CUDA_VISIBLE_DEVICES"] = "-1"` line in `run.py`.
+We noted that using a GPU does not offer a better performance due to the constant necessity of moving model parameters to the RAM and GPU memory, so GPU usage is disabled by default.
+To enable GPU usage please comment the `os.environ["CUDA_VISIBLE_DEVICES"] = "-1"` line in `run.py`.

 # Citation